by Randall CraigFiled in: Blog, Make It Happen Tipsheet, ManagementTagged as: Consulting, Facilitation, Management

 The problem with this traditional problem-solving model is that the focus on the bad means that the everyday good is ignored.
 And while the “bad” problem may be solved, inevitably new issues come up because less “good” is being done.

-Enter Appreciative enquiry, an alternative facilitation process.
+Enter Appreciative Inquiry, an alternative facilitation process.
 This approach focuses on what’s good – what’s right – and seeks to do more of it.
 In this way, the bad is “pushed” out.
 As someone who has facilitated groups using both traditional and appreciate enquiry processes, there is a huge difference in the minds of the participants.

 While this description is necessarily simplified, the concept is a powerful one – and illustrates how a simple change in methodology can have a dramatic influence on the outcome.

 If you were managing a team, which would you prefer – a group that felt beaten up, or a group that felt they could accomplish anything?
-This week, before jumping to the solution to your next problem, consider how an appreciative enquiry process might be used.
+This week, before jumping to the solution to your next problem, consider how an appreciative inquiry process might be used.